 If you would like to get trained in this scheme, please see our guidance for finding a training provider.
 If you have a training package that you would like to be included within this registration family please view our Endorsed Training Programme approval page.

-An Endorsed Training Programme is a training package that has been approved by Energy & Utility Skills as meeting its objectives.
+An Endorsed Training Programme is a training programme that has been endorsed by Energy & Utility Skills as meeting its objectives.
 They are offered by private companies and any questions relating specifically to that training package should be directed to the appropriate provider.